Coburger Hut: History

 After the First World War the building was extended for the first time and, in 1962, the material ropeway was built.
 For the 75th anniversary of the hut a new toilet block was built.
 Other renovation and building measures followed in the 1980s, after the responsible district author in Imst declared the building as unsound and a fire risk.
 In the 1990s, electricity and water supplies and drainage and waste were brought up to new environmental standards.

-In 2009–2011 the Coburger Hut was again extended and modernised; as well as general renovation work, a new heat and power station (Blockheizkraftwerk) and a seminar room were installed.
+From 2009 to 2011 the Coburger Hut was again extended and modernised; alongside general renovation work, a new heat and power station (Blockheizkraftwerk) and a seminar room were installed.

 Ascents

 The hut may be reached directly from the Austrian village of Ehrwald in various ways.